Cauldron Full of Love

 He nodded.
 "I'd… I'd like that."

-When he returned home, the lights in George and Angelina's room was off.
-Charlie was still up and Freddie was, too.
-Arthur surmised Hugo and Louis were staying over with their cousin.
-Arthur first went into the kitchen, expecting to find his wife baking.
+When he returned home, the lights in George and Angelina's room were off.
+Charlie was still up, as was Freddie.
+Arthur surmised Hugo and Louis were staying over with their cousin, so he first went into the kitchen, expecting to find his wife baking.

 She was not there.